MusabMahmoodh/review-pulse/prod-setup.md

 npm run build  # If you have a build script, or use ts-node

 # Start with PM2
-pm2 start src/index.ts --name review-pulse-api --interpreter ts-node
+pm2 start src/index.ts --name guestra-api --interpreter ts-node

 # Or if compiled to JS:
-pm2 start dist/index.js --name review-pulse-api
+pm2 start dist/index.js --name guestra-api

 # Save PM2 configuration
 pm2 save